robertmartinbc/cupidicon/USER_STORIES.md

 # Author's expectations

 * I am an author.
-I would like to fulfil reuqests made by users.
+I would like to fulfil requests made by users.

 * I would like to be able to select an article that I would like to write within the given time frame and the payment indicated.